What Does Sheltering In Place Mean? Rules and Guidelines For Shelter In Place

 Sheltering in Place: What is It?

-Be educated about the various types of emergencies that could affect your region, as well as the ways dutiful authorities share emergency information and advisories.
-You may also ask your emergency management agency about the best places to take cover during various types of emergencies.
+Be educated about the various types of emergencies that could affect your region.
+Learn how dutiful authorities share emergency information and advisories.
+Ask your emergency management agency about the best places to cover during emergencies.

 1.1 Reasons to Shelter-In-Place

-There are certain conditions that call the need for you and your family (or loved ones) to shelter in place.
-These conditions include contaminated open air, serious weather conditions like a thunderstorm or tornado, or an active shooter nearby, which can make it hazardous to be exposed to outside conditions.
+Certain conditions require your family (or loved ones) to shelter in place.
+These conditions include contaminated outdoor air, severe weather events like thunderstorms or tornadoes, or an active shooter nearby, which can create hazardous exposure situations.

 1.2 Shelter-In-Place Due to Contamination